adaptris/interlok-docs/docs/pages/user-guide/adapter-bootstrap.md

 webServerConfigUrl=./config/jetty.xml
 ```

-{% include tip.html content="since 3.6.0 then system properties prefixed with `jetty.` will added as config properties to the embedded jetty.
-Properties defined in _bootstrap.properties_ will always take precedence." %}
+?> **TIP** since 3.6.0 then system properties prefixed with `jetty.` will added as config properties to the embedded jetty.
+Properties defined in _bootstrap.properties_ will always take precedence.

 #### SSH Tunnel ####